sadeli413/Pasta_Bot/README.md

 These Pasta_Bot commands are only allowed to be executed by the bot owner.

 ### BROADCAST
-- DESCRIPTION: Send a message to EVERY GUILD the bot is a member of.
+- DESCRIPTION: Send a message to your broadcast channel.
+Your channel ID should go into BROADCAST.txt
 - USAGE: ```.broadcast [any message here]```

 ### LOG